-As a physician, I specialize in surgical critical care, trauma and extracorporeal membrane oxygenation (ECMO).
-My interests are the comprehensive surgical and multidisciplinary care of patients with neuroblastoma, acute and chronic pancreatitis requiring total pancreatectomy with islet auto transplantation (TPIAT), congenital hyperinsulinism (CHI) and chest wall deformities.
+As a physician, I specialize in surgical critical care including trauma and extracorporeal membrane oxygenation (ECMO).
+My subspecialty surgical expertise includes the comprehensive surgical and multidisciplinary care of patients with neuroblastoma tumors, pancreatic surgery including tumors and patients with acute and chronic pancreatitis requiring total pancreatectomy with islet auto transplantation (TPIAT), congenital hyperinsulinism (CHI) and minimally invasive robotic surgery.

 I was inspired by a family member who is a doctor and who I’ve always admired for his well-rounded approach to healthcare.
 I was immediately connected with the surgical care of diseases since medical school.
 When I started working with children, I realized they have nothing to do with their conditions, and I could offer them many years of improved quality of life through surgical care.